• Skip to main content

 1. Close all open Files and Quit Microsoft Office program on your Mac.

-2. Click on the Finder Icon in taskbar > select the Go tab in top-menu bar and click on Go to Folder.
+2. Click on the Finder Icon > Select the Go tab in top-menu bar and click on Go to Folder option in the drop-down menu.

 Go to Folder Option on Mac